tc39/proposal-object-from-entries/README.md

 ### Coercion of keys

-In the proposed behavior above, no coercion of _k_ to a valid property key occurs.
+In the proposed behavior above, no coercion of _k_ to a valid property key occurs — it must be a string.
 I believe this is likely the best behavior for the use cases envisioned, but possibly users would expect it to behave instead like computed assignment, which will attempt coercing any value to a property key.

 ### Handling of invalid keys